annisele/SimCity/README.md

   + Worked with Rebecca on creating a scenario in which people have houses and work at a market.
 Finished completing the market - person - house inhabitant interaction so that the house's food stock is updated once people buy food from a market.
   + Implemented a two market scenario to test and make sure that multiple markets can work in conjunction, and the workers behave normally and are able to shop at the other market.
   + Implemented draging of the WorldAnimationPanel so that we can fit more buildings into our SimCity.
+  + Created a final world image and made some edits to previous images I had made.
   + Worked on the clock more to accommodate the planning of PersonAgent's schedule.
-  + Made a ControlPanel for the house which displays info such as available food.
+  + Made a ControlPanel for the house which displays info such as available food, and laid the basis for the other control panels.
+  + Worked on trying to implement a choice between eating the restaurant or at home, but ultimately did not implement due to last-minute problems.
+  + Started implementing my restaurant (6), and got each role to "exist" in SimCity.
+Did not finish copying my Restaurant V2.2 code as there were too many pressing issues involving the world, house, market, and general V2 requirements.
+  + Added the bones of most V2.2 scenarios including building placement and people.
+  + Spent time debugging issues in almost all aspects of the program.
+  + Spent the majority of my time working on PersonAgent, it's schedule, and problems integrating systems.

 #####V1:
   + Created initial design documents for PersonAgent and Transportation (along with Josh).